-Contrary to most recipes for duck breast, this one does not sear the breast over high heat, but instead cooks the breast, skin side down, over medium heat to release the fat, crisp the skin and still leave the duck medium rare.
-The cherries and capers compliment each other, it is delicious!
+This Crispy Duck Breast with Cherry-Caper Sauce is contrary to most recipes for crispy duck breast, this one does not sear the breast over high heat, but instead cooks the breast, skin side down, over medium heat to release the fat, crisp the skin and still leave the duck medium rare.
+The cherries and capers complement each other, it is delicious!

 - 2 whole duck breasts

 - 1/4 cup bourbon or cognac

 - 1 tsp red wine vinegar